linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ?>
 ```

-In this script:
+- **Explanation**:
-- The **PlanetScale MySQL** connection credentials are used to connect to the database.
+  - The script establishes an SSL-secured connection to the PlanetScale database using the `ca.pem` certificate.
-- The token is validated by querying the `tokens` table in MySQL, and if it's valid, it marks the token as verified.
+  - It checks if the token exists and if it is verified.
+If not, it updates the token's status to verified.

 ---

-### **4. Modify the SSH Configuration**
+### **4. SSH Configuration with Forced Command**

-The SSH configuration doesn’t change, as it relies on the same `validate_token.sh` script to validate SSH access after token verification.
+To ensure users are forced to verify their token before logging into the server, use the `ForceCommand` directive in the SSH configuration.
+This will ensure the `validate_token.sh` script runs every time a user tries to log in via SSH.

-#### Example SSH Configuration (`/etc/ssh/sshd_config`):
+#### SSH Configuration (`/etc/ssh/sshd_config`):

 ```bash
 # ForceCommand to run token validation after login